NIPT Test Step by Step: Procedure, Results Timeline & Common Myths

 nipt screening not diagnosis

-Although NIPT is a powerful screening tool, it’s commonly misunderstood: it doesn’t diagnose a condition, and a positive result still needs confirmation with diagnostic testing.
+Although NIPT is a powerful screening tool, many people misunderstand it.
+It doesn’t diagnose a condition, and a positive result still needs confirmation with diagnostic testing.

 You use NIPT tests to estimate risk for specific chromosomal conditions, not to detect every genetic change.
 That means it mainly screens for Down syndrome, Edwards syndrome, and Patau syndrome.

 For reliable screening, you should wait until at least 10 weeks of gestation.
-While its accuracy is high, it isn’t perfect; false positives and inconclusive results can still occur.
+While its accuracy is high, it isn’t perfect, and false positives or inconclusive results can still occur.

-Another misconception is that it fits every pregnancy.
-In reality, limitations apply in egg-donor pregnancies and some twin pregnancies.
+Another misconception says NIPT fits every pregnancy the same way.
+In reality, limitations may apply in egg-donor pregnancies, vanishing twin pregnancies, and some twin pregnancies.

 These facts can help you make informed choices without fear.
-If you’re considering testing, discuss timing, scope, and follow-up diagnostic testing with your clinician so you can interpret results clearly and move forward with confidence.
-Additionally, understanding the benefits and limitations of NIPT can further inform your decision-making process.
+If you’re considering testing, discuss timing, scope, and follow-up diagnostic testing with your clinician.

 Frequently Asked Questions